zakirullin/cognitive-load/README.md

   <img src="/img/mentalmodelsv15.png" alt="Mental models" width="700">
 </div>

 The more unique mental models there are to learn, the longer it takes for a new developer to deliver value.
 If you keep the cognitive load low, people can contribute to your codebase within the first few hours of joining your company.
-And that doesn't mean we sacrifice in quality, or allow allowing piles of mud to emerge.
+And that doesn't mean we sacrifice in quality, or allow piles of mud to emerge.

 > What are those unique mental models?
 It's some set of rules, usually a mixture of Clean Architecture/Event Driven Architecture/DDD.
 This is an author's own interpretation of the things that excite him the most.
 His own subjective mental models. **Extraneous cognitive load that others have to internalize.**